dzekelid/events/_listings/meetup/self-abuse-reports-post.md

       - in: query
         name: member_id
         description: A numeric identifier for the member being reported
         type: string
       - in: query
+        name: type
+        description: A required identifier for type of abuse you are reporting
+        type: string
+      - in: query
         name: url